Spatiotemporal Calibration of 3D Millimetre-Wavelength Radar-Camera Pairs: Methodology

-where $\tau$ is the temporal offset of the radar measurements relative to the camera measurements and $\Vector{n}_{v_j}$ is the radar velocity measurement noise term that we assume is a zero-mean Gaussian with covariance matrix $\Matrix{\Sigma}_{v_j}$ (see \Cref{eq:ego-cov}).
+where $\tau$ is the temporal offset of the radar measurements relative to the camera measurements and $\Vector{n}_{v_j}$ is the radar velocity measurement noise term.
+We assume that the noise is a zero-mean Gaussian with covariance matrix $\Matrix{\Sigma}_{v_j}$ (see \Cref{eq:ego-cov}).
 From the radar ego-velocity model, the error residual is